Stand Up & Math · Teacher Answers

 Task 3aEstimate the mean from grouped data

-This is an estimate because mid-interval values are used as a proxy for all data within each class.
-Accept \(\bar{x}=7.525\) or rounded to 3 s.f.
 Full working must be visible on the board even if students verify with GDC.

-Task 3bStandard deviation — sample vs population
+Task 3bStandard deviation — population or sample?

-\(\sigma_n\approx 1.38\) h — population standard deviation
+\(\sigma_n \approx 1.38\) h — population standard deviation

 Task 3cOutlier boundaries

-Using the GDC quartile values based on midpoints:
+Using GDC quartile values based on midpoints: \(Q_1=6.5\) h, \(Q_3=8.5\) h, IQR \(=2.0\) h

 No outliers in this dataset.